concentration heading

 = 30g÷ 180g

-So simply substitute this into the formula, remembering that the volume must be in dm3
+So simply substitute the number of moles into the formula below, remembering that the volume must be in dm3

 concentration = number of moles ÷ volume of solution